Setting up Okta to use SAML is a fairly simple process.

 - The address to access the system is

-which can either be a single host or a loadbalancer- Selector is running at
+saml.demo.busby.localwhich can either be a single host or a loadbalancer- Selector is running at

-(Using default SSL port 443)- Config Editor is running at
+https://saml.demo.busby.local(Using default SSL port 443)- Config Editor is running at

-(Using default SSL Port 8443)- Busby Admin is running at
+https://saml.demo.busby.local:8443(Using default SSL Port 8443)- Busby Admin is running at

-(Using default SSL Port 9443)
+https://saml.demo.busby.local:9443(Using default SSL Port 9443)

 Okta uses different IdP Signing certificates for each app configured.
 So it is not recommended to make multiple applications to show each UI in the Okta App Dashboard as Busby Admin and Config Editor share the certificate.
 Selector is able to have a different one if needed.
 But one app with groups configured should be used where possible.

-and select SAML 2.0
+Create App Integration and select SAML 2.0

-.
+The Single sign-on url should be the url that will initiate the login.
+For all three of our user interfaces that support SAML this will be the url with /saml/callback.
 The audience URI (SP Entity ID) should be one which is configured for the whole system this will be used by all providers of the UI services so will be common.
 We recommend something that is just the name of the system in this case we will use http://saml.demo.busby.local

-If you want this app displayed in the Okta Apps Dashboard for your users set the Default Relay State to idp-sign-in
+If you want this app displayed in the Okta Apps Dashboard for your users set the Default Relay State to idp-sign-in.

 The username will need to be persistent and not change between requests/logins.
 This name is also displayed in the user interfaces so it would be useful if this was readable.
 By default this should be Email Address.

 The default advanced settings provide adequete security.
 You may also turn on Assertion Encryption and/or validating the SAML Requests.
 This may need to be done later once SAML is configured in Busby so that you are able to retrieve the signing certificate.
-(Can be accessed from any of the UIs when configured from /saml/cert
+(Can be accessed from any of the UIs when configured from /saml/cert)

 If you do not add the signing certificate then the additional SSO Urls need to be configured to allow for the redirects to go back to each of the applications.